spiral-project/daybed/docs/source/index.rst

 =====

-Usually, when a Web application requires a backend for storage and validation, one of the following solution is employed :
+Usually, when a Web application requires a backend for storage and validation, one of the following solutions is employed :

 * A custom API is developed and deployed (*reinvent the wheel*)
 * A commercial and closed-source service is used (*Google Forms*)